 Fortunately, the answer is yes on two different levels.
 Firstly, there is a need to recognise the elements of stress in one’s life and find a means of managing it in a positive manner.
 Sometimes, this may be small and simple lifestyle changes to make, but at other times it may require life-altering moves to get rid of the excessive stress.
 For most people cultivating a simple habit of regular exercise, improved periods of rest and reflection will help to de-stress and balance the hormones responsible for the negative changes.
 Specific exercises where attention is focused on breathing, stretching and toning go a long way to defuse stress-hormone storms.

 On the level of the skin itself, the aim is to alter the skin cell behaviour that focuses on surviving to cells that are able to thrive.
 We are starting to understand how to create cells which are able to maximise their full potential in function, structure and beauty.
 Environ’s advanced vitamin skin therapy addresses the backbone processes with which man has evolved over the last two hundred thousand years.
-Keeping enough of the crucially important molecules like vitamin A, C and E within the cells simply means that cells are better able to withstand the onslaught of stress hormones and the altered patterns of stimulation brought about by the stress.
+Keeping enough of the crucially important molecules like vitamin A, C and E within the cells simply mean that cells are better able to withstand the onslaught of stress hormones and the altered patterns of stimulation brought about by the stress.
 This does not in any way reduce the need of the other forms of general stress reduction mentioned above, yet it goes a long way to slow down the negative influences.

 Speed in everything appears to have become an essential ingredient with companies competing to design electronic instruments which will perform faster with larger amounts of information.
-At the same time those who are lucky enough to be in affluent societies are living longer, which simply means that the skin cells will be subjected to this battering of the senses for more and more years.
-Neither our cells, nor psyches are geared to deal with these circumstances.
+At the same time, those who are lucky enough to be in affluent societies are living longer, which simply means that the skin cells will be subjected to this battering of the senses for more and more years.
+Neither our cells nor psyches are geared to deal with these circumstances.
 Change at such a pace leaves no room for the evolution of systems which were shaped by completely different survival stresses over hundreds of thousands of years.

 The only possible counter-approach to this frenetic race is to understand the importance of relaxation and spontaneous, quiet contemplation for the body and mind.
 The skin should also be allowed to rest from the stress and physical environmental challenges.
 Providing real nutrition to skin cells based on sound scientific principles enables repair mechanisms to deal with the cumulative DNA damage, whilst coaxing cells to specialise to their natural potential.

 It is therefore important to see the skin as an integral part of a total system which needs de-stressing on a total body level.
-In this new age, the mind-body balance and macro and micro nutrition will be key to optimal function of all body parts into a healthy old age.
-Not least of all, will be the need to do this for healthy skin.
+In this new age, the mind-body balance and macro and micro nutrition will be key to the optimal function of all body parts into a healthy old age.
+Not least of all will be the need to do this for healthy skin.

-Dr. Ernst Eiselen, MBChB, FRACGP.
+Dr Ernst Eiselen, MBChB, FRACGP.

 It’s pretty clear that getting to grips with our stress is vital to ensure a glowing complexion, as well as a healthier mind and body.
 How well do you cope with stress?